How to Fix “401 Unauthorized Access” Error? [7 Methods]

 7. Check the WWW-Authenticate header

-What is the reason for 401 unauthorized error?
+What is the reason for the 401 unauthorized error?

-The reason for the 401 unauthorized error are:
+The reasons for the 401 unauthorized error are:

 1. Missing or invalid credentials